<

 (The roots are at least 10ºF more hardy.)

-We occasionally have Pseudosasa japonica and the variety 'Tsutsumiana' available.
+We occasionally have Pseudosasa japonica and the clone called 'Tsutsumiana' available.
 Very, very limited supply.

 This species is known as Arrow Bamboo.
 This is because during Japan's feudal period samurai used the culms of this species for arrow shafts.